4 ways to improve communication between marketing and sales

 When new employees join your organization, flowcharts, account maps, and other visuals also help accelerate the onboarding process and the transition of established clients.

-Taking the next step toward sales and marketing team alignment
+Take the next step toward sales and marketing team alignment

 Getting your sales and marketing teams to coexist in harmony is no easy feat.
-But it’s definitely a worthwhile goal, one that is highly achievable with enough time and effort.
+But it’s definitely a worthwhile goal, one that is achievable with enough time and effort.

 For lasting success, both departments must commit to meeting on a regular basis to address conflicts, keep an open dialogue, and recognize each other’s triumphs.
 By putting these four strategies to work within your organization, you’ll be off to a great start.